Government Retirement Plans Toolkit

-Plans eligible under 457(b) may defer amounts from income tax up to an annual limit ($16,500 in 2009).
+Plans eligible under 457(b) may defer amounts from income tax up to an annual limit ($18,000 in 2015 and 2016).
 In addition, “catch-up” contributions may be made to employees age 50 or older.
 Social security and Medicare taxes generally apply to all employer and employee contributions.
-For further information regarding social security and Medicare tax withholding and reporting on amounts deferred into eligible deferred compensation plans, see Notice 2003-20 and the IRS.gov Employee Plans site.
+For further information regarding social security and Medicare tax withholding and reporting on amounts deferred into eligible deferred compensation plans, see Notice 2003-20 and the 457(b) Contribution Limits.

 Employer contributions to 457(b) plans are tax deferred up to annual limits.
 They are subject to FICA when no longer subject to substantial risk of forfeiture.